It's very difficult to speak for all guys when it comes to physical attraction. What I find attractive may vary slightly from another guy.

 However, with regards to a guy committing when he's not physically attracted to a woman, sure it happens - hopefully less often than not but with that question will always come more questions which in the end might destroy any relationship started without some form of physical attraction as in:

-- Is he settling?
-Does he believe he's not good enough?
+- Does he believe he's not good enough?

 - Is his extreme attraction to certain women caused him to override his intuition and ignore the real parts which together make a great relationship?
 Meaning the guy finds himself searching for women he's not attracted to just to avoid his painful past , bad decisions or rejection.